NotAMorningSpartan/openshift-gitops-getting-started/README.md

 In addition to configuring OpenShift clusters, many teams use GitOps workflows for continuous delivery and deploying applications in multi-cluster Kubernetes environments.

 The [app](app/) directory in the current Git repository contains the Kubernetes manifests using Kustomize for deploying the sample Spring PetClinic application.
-Let's configure Argo CD to automatically and recursively deploy any changes made to these manifests on the OpenShift cluster in the `spring-petclinic` namespace that was created by Argo CD in the previous step.
+Let's configure Argo CD to automatically and recursively deploy any changes made to these manifests on the OpenShift cluster in the `app-example-spartan` namespace that was created by Argo CD in the previous step.

 In the Argo CD dashboard, click on the **New App** button to add a new Argo CD application that syncs a Git repository containing cluster configurations with the OpenShift cluster.

 Create a new Argo CD application by clicking on the **New App** button in the Argo CD dashboard and entering the following details.

-* Application Name: `spring-petclinic`
+* Application Name: `app-example-spartan`
 * Project: `default`
 * Sync Policy: `Automatic`
 * Self-heal: `checked`